jim-plus/llm-abliteration/README.md

 - `.jsonl`: A JSON Lines file with a list of strings

 Then load your own prompts using `--data-harmful` and `--data-harmless` arguments during measurement.

+Two scripts have been provided to convert between parquet and jsonl formats to assist in dataset customization.
+Prompts in this repository are for illustrative purposes only, and have mostly been inherited from the fork.

 ```shell
 python measure.py -m <path_to_your_model> -o <output_file> --data-harmful /path/to/my/harmful.txt --data-harmless /path/to/my/harmless.txt